Our homelessness duties

 3. You are in priority need

-You are normally in priority need if you or one of the people included in your homelessness application falls into one of the situations listed here.
+You are normally in priority need if you or one of the people included in your homelessness application falls into one of the following categories:

-- You have dependant children (under 18s) who live with you
+- Has dependent children (under 18s) who live with you

-- You've been made homeless by fire, flood or other disaster
+- Has been made homeless by fire, flood or other disaster

 4. You did not become homeless intentionally